The Celltex Difference

 Lifetime Stem Cell Supply for Therapy

-Combined with Celltex’s proprietary process, one simple and pain-free adipose tissue extraction can provide you with a bank of your own mesenchymal stem cells for a lifetime supply of therapeutic uses.
+Combined with Celltex’s proprietary process, one simple and pain-free adipose tissue extraction can provide you with a bank of your own MSCs for a lifetime supply of therapeutic uses.

 Once your stem cells have been extracted and isolated, they are expanded to hundreds of millions in quantity.
 This serves as your master bank and the base of your lifetime supply — enabling you to seek relief for symptoms through therapy now or to plan for a better future.